This article explains Data Catalogs and their use with host-based data sets.

 Catalog Definitions and Technical Insight

 Catalog definitions are independently managed for each target Environment.
 For Catalogs, the Environment is scoped by the unique combination of a target host computer and active Windows User Profile.
-When using your Profile with multiple Windows Users on a single host computer (or different host computers), you may as a result observe different results in the Catalog Detail List of Bulk Conversion dialog.
+When using your Profile with multiple Windows Users on a single host computer (or different host computers), you may as a result observe different results in the Catalog Detail List of the Bulk Conversion dialog.

 Catalog Definition Requirements

 Catalogs were first released at the end of the 2nd Quarter 2020, and as such adhere to a fairly restrictive set of configuration requirements as adoption and experience provide the insight required to enhance operational capabilities.
-For these - and a variety of other reasons beyond the scope of this article - the following relative requirements apply to the defining aspects of a Data Catalog (and are enforced where and when possible, during configuration):
+For these - and a variety of other reasons beyond the scope of this article - the following relative requirements apply to the defining aspects of a Catalog (and are enforced where and when possible, during configuration):

 - The Catalog Target must be independent of the Default (Overlfow) Folder in every way (cannot be inside or outside of it)